Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

-\item[Human social networks] are real-world social networks between humans. \marginnote{\texttt{HumanSocial}} The ties must be offline, and not from an online social network.
+\item[Human social networks] are real-world social networks between humans. \marginpar{\texttt{HumanSocial}} The ties are offline, and not from an online social network.
 Also, the ties represent a state, as opposed to human contact networks, in which each edge represents an event.